sagemath/sage/src/doc/en/developer/workflows.rst

      * [new ref]               refs/pull/12345/head -> last-twin-prime
     Switched to branch 'last-twin-prime'

-The ``gh pr checkout`` command downloads the branch attached to the PR.
+The command ``gh pr checkout`` downloads the branch of the PR.
 Just like the ``create`` command, you can specify the local branch name explicitly using the ``-b`` switch if you want.